Michelle Obama talks about the time when she ‘couldn’t stand’ husband Barack

 Story highlights

-Barack and his wife Michelle Obama, who first met in 1989, got married in 1992 and welcomed their first daughter, Malia, in 1998, and their second daughter, Sasha, in 2001.
+Barack and his wife Michelle Obama first met in 1989, got married in 1992 and welcomed their first daughter, Malia, in 1998, and their second daughter, Sasha, in 2001.

-Barack and his wife Michelle Obama, who first met in 1989, got married in 1992 and welcomed their first daughter, Malia, in 1998, and their second daughter, Sasha, in 2001.
+Barack and his wife Michelle Obama first met in 1989, got married in 1992 and welcomed their first daughter, Malia, in 1998, and their second daughter, Sasha, in 2001.

 During her roundtable interview with Revolt TV, Michelle shared the challenges they faced in their marriage.